The Old Days

 The New Days

-Times have moved on and cooking has become a little more refined.
-For the last 5 years we have changed the recipe a little and the results have been fantastic.
-If you want to excite your taste buds, and cook a few yabbies yourself, here’s a simple recipe to follow:
+Over time, cooking techniques have evolved and become a bit more refined.
+For the past five years, we’ve made a few changes to the original recipe, and the results have been fantastic.
+So, if you’re ready to excite your taste buds and cook a few yabbies yourself, then here’s a simple recipe to follow.:

 Ingredients